LionscraftTeam/DUCK-Knowledge-Base/README.md

 ## Updating D.U.C.K. - ValOS

-The work is being evolved, in the context of "[ValOS](https://github.com/lidofinance/valos/)" (Validator Operation Standard) to produce a more actionable set of requirements.
+The work is being evolved, as "[ValOS](https://github.com/lidofinance/valos/)" (Validator Operation Standard), to produce a more actionable set of requirements.

 ## How can you contribute?